Hi there. I can make your interaction with company software more intuitive.

 Probably they sometimes enjoy playing with them and pushing them to their limits.
 Or, since humanity has been trying to answer the question for the meaning of life for decades, they’re just curios if a bot has the ultimate answer.
 These things that make the bot more fun to use, are just as important as the competency to solve the tasks itself.

 That is why when building a bot, always take in consideration that it’s learning from how you use it.
 Thus, sufficient time to really test it is so important.
 For us, this is a lot of fun.
-We always think of them as “our cute little bots” and it’s great to see how quickly they learn and evolve— reminds us of little kids when they started talking.
+I always think of them as “our cute little bots” and it’s great to see how quickly they learn and evolve— reminds me of little kids when they started talking.

 We can just recommend you try it on your own.
 It might be easier than you think.